kozlovic/nats_mqtt_demo/README.md

 As you can see, it is very easy to use NATS Server as a drop-in replacement of any MQTT broker.
 More importantly, we have shown how MQTT and NATS can exchange messages without the user having to do anything.

 Using a Leafnode, you can easily have a local server enabled with MQTT that can connect to a global NATS cluster (Synadia's [NGS](https://synadia.com/ngs) in this case) and have NATS applications (producers or consumers) anywhere in the world be able to interact with your MQTT applications.
+Make the NATS subscriptions Geo Aware queue subscriptions and benefit from geographic failover.
+More information [here](https://nats.io/blog/nats-cli-pub-sub/).